Jefferson Park, Los Angeles: History

 After the 1948 Supreme Court ruling that banned racial covenants on property - Shelley v.
 Kraemer - many of Jefferson Park's white residents left the neighborhood, in turn being replaced by upper-middle and upper-class African-Americans.

 Jefferson Park also saw an influx of Creoles of color in the post-World War II period.
-The resulting area was dubbed "Little New Orleans" and contained a number of Creole-owned businesses such as the Big Loaf Bakery and Harold and Belle’s, an upscale Creole restaurant.
+The resulting area was dubbed "Little New Orleans" and contained a number of Creole-owned businesses such as Harold & Belle's, an upscale Creole restaurant and Big Loaf Bakery.

 In September 1998, the Jefferson Park Gateway Monument was unveiled at the corner of Crenshaw Boulevard and Jefferson Boulevard.
 According to then-councilman Nate Holden, the project was a sign of the ongoing revitalization of the area.
 The Gateway Monument was removed between June 2011 and May 2012 when the corner lot was redeveloped.

 In 2005, the Star Dairy Farmhouse was condemned by the city as a nuisance.
 Built in 1887, it had fallen into disrepair.
 After years of restoration, in 2014 it received a preservation award from the Los Angeles Conservancy.
 The Conservancy stated: "The farmhouse is now the oldest remaining house in the West Adams neighborhood of Jefferson Park, and the last link to the area’s agricultural history."

-In 2014, the Los Angeles Times reported that "once-struggling neighborhoods"like Jefferson Park were now experiencing soaring home prices as young professionals were purchasing the American Craftsman homes in the community and new shops and restaurants were opening up.
+In 2014, the Los Angeles Times reported that "once-struggling neighborhoods" like Jefferson Park were now experiencing soaring home prices as young professionals were purchasing the American Craftsman homes in the community and new shops and restaurants were opening up.